cschneid/sinatra-book/book/Introduction.markdown

 In Sinatra, you can write short _ad hoc_ applications or mature, larger application with the same easiness.
 (See section "Real World Applications" later in this book.)

-You can use the power of various Rubygems and other libraries for Ruby available.
+You can use the power of various Rubygems and other libraries available for Ruby.

 Sinatra really shines when used for experiments and application mock-ups or for creating a quick interface for your code.